RodrigoZelada/minimal-mistakes/_posts/2017-03-10-applied-mathematics-in-interferometry.md

   </figure>
  </center>

 Note how to the entropy function affects the noise.
+When we consider the entropy function, the noise is greater than we don't.